Avaga123/end-of-semester/README.md

-# end-of-semester
+# mid semester
- for my end of semester
+ this is my mid semester